-Pound pork between two pieces of plastic wrap to 1/4-inch thickness.
+Pound pork between 2 pieces of plastic wrap to 1/4-inch thickness.
 Season both sides with salt and pepper.

 Dredge cutlets in flour, then the egg-water mixture, then breadcrumbs or panko breadcrumbs.
 Allow cutlets to dry for 10 minutes before frying.

 Heat shortening or oil to a depth of 1 inch in a large skillet over medium-high heat.
-Fry one at a time by placing cutlets top side down into the pan.
+Fry 1 at a time by placing cutlets top-side down into the pan.

 Fry 5 to 7 minutes per side until golden.
 Place on a heatproof plate in a warm oven (about 200 F) covered with foil and repeat with remaining cutlets.

-Serve warm with applesauce, boiled potatoes and a green vegetable like Brussels sprouts if desired.
+Serve warm with applesauce, boiled potatoes, and a green vegetable such as Brussels sprouts, if desired.